pointless-code/exit-vim/README.md

 Relive your early developer days by trying to exit Vim.
 Good luck!
 And by the way, Google won't save you!

-#### Source code wil be released later as it will spoil the solution
+#### The completed source code will be released later as it will spoil the solution.

 ## Pull from docker